 Air and Liquid Systems Corp. v.
-Devries
+Devries (Decision March 19, 2019)

 Liability in the “chain of manufacture”

-Air and Liquid Systems Corp. and Ingersoll Rand — two of the defendants the widows sued — shipped engine parts for use on the navy ships.
-But when the companies shipped the parts, there wasn’t any asbestos involved.
+In modern products liability law, any party in the “chain of manufacture” can be liable for harm caused by those products.
+But Air and Liquid Systems Corp. and Ingersoll Rand — two of the defendants the widows sued -- claimed they can’t be responsible because their products didn’t contain asbestos.
 It was only later that asbestos insulation would be added.
 As the lower court explained:

 A classic scenario would be if an engine manufacturer ships an engine without a gasket, the buyer adds a gasket containing asbestos, and the asbestos causes injury to a worker.
 May the manufacturer be held liable?